Los Angeles Unified School District: Attempts at reform (1990–2000)

-Further reform and COVID-19 (2000–present)
+Further reform and the COVID-19 pandemic (2000–present)

 Assembly Bill 1381

 After his election to Mayor of Los Angeles, Antonio Villaraigosa advocated bringing control of the public school system under his office, removing power from the Board of Education.
 This sparked some protest from teachers, LAUSD board members and many residents of communities not within the City of Los Angeles but served by LAUSD.

 In August 2006, after a compromise was brokered which allowed the mayor large control while retaining an elected school board and allowing input to be provided from surrounding cities, California State Assembly Bill 1381 passed, giving the mayor a measure of control over district administration.
 Governor Arnold Schwarzenegger signed the law on September 18, 2006.
 The board of education immediately filed suit to block the law, claiming that it violates the state constitution by allowing a local government to take over an educational agency.

 AB 1381 was required to sunset on January 1, 2013, unless extended by the Legislature.
 On December 21, 2006, AB 1381 was ruled unconstitutional.
 The mayor appealed, but later dropped his appeal as two of the candidates he supported for school board were elected, essentially giving him indirect control over the school district.